gama-platform/gama.clients/python/README.md

 ## Requirements

 To use `gama-client` you first need to have an instance of [gama-server](https://gama-platform.org/wiki/next/HeadlessServer) open and the python package installed.
-Then you can interact with gama-server in python using the `GamaBaseClient` class.
+Then you can interact with gama-server in python using the `GamaBaseClient` or `GamaSyncClient` class.

 ## Available functions
 The wrapper supports all the commands described in the gama-server [documentation](https://gama-platform.org/wiki/next/HeadlessServer#available-commands).

 ## Quick overview

-As explained before, everything goes through the `GamaBaseClient` class.
+### GamaBaseClient

+As previously mentioned, the `GamaBaseClient` class serves as the typical method for engaging with gama-server, and it operates in an asynchronous manner.
+Consequently, all messages from gama-server are delivered to a function, which you must customize to respond according to your program's current state and the content of the received messages.

-Before doing anything you will have to create an instance of that class with the `url` and `port` where your gama-server is running as well as the function that should be called when a message is received. for example to connect to a local gama-server running on port 6868 and printing received message:
+Before doing anything you will have to create an instance of that class with the `url` and `port` of the running gama-server as well as the function that should be called when a message is received. for example to connect to a local gama-server running on port 6868 and printing received message:
 ```python
 import asyncio